Optical Node / Receiver

 The difference between a CATV optical node and a CATV optical receiver is that the former is bi-directional (forward and return path), whereas the latter is forward only, with no return path.
 However, nowadays people have almost no differentiation between optical node and optical receiver.

-Premlink Related CATV Optical Node/Receiver
+Premlink CATV Optical Node/Receiver Product Series

-CATV Optical Node/Receiver Category Sorting
+CATV Optical Node/Receiver Comprehensive Classification Guide

-1. Uni-directional and Bi-directional Type
+1. By Direction: Uni-directional vs. Bi-directional

 Uni-directional: only has the forward receiving function.